Flotomate/product_docs/source/change-management/change-list-view.rst

 Change List View
 ****************

-Flotomate provides an intuitive interface to manage the processes associated with Change Management.
+Motadata provides an intuitive interface to manage the processes associated with Change Management.
 The entire interface is divided into Change List View and Change Details View.